trevordilley/edict/profiles/README.md

 Describes how to generate and use cpu profiles

 ## Making Profiles
-The `perf.RENAMETORUN.ts` test will generate cpu profiles on each run
+The `perf.spec.ts` test will generate cpu profiles on each run

 ## Reading the profiles
 You can either drag/drop these profiles onto http://speedscope.app or